Interior Architect vs. Interior Designer: The Key Differences Explained

 Interior Architects

-Key responsibilities of interior architects include:
+Key responsibilities of Interior Architects include:

-1. Space Planning: Interior architects carefully plan how spaces are organised within a structure.
+1. Space Planning: Interior Architects carefully plan how spaces are organised within a structure.
 They consider traffic flow, furniture placement, and the efficient use of available space.

 2. Structural Modifications: They may be involved in making structural changes, such as removing or adding walls, to create open-concept spaces or divide rooms according to a client's requirements.

-5. Collaboration: Interior architects work closely with engineers and builders to ensure their designs are seamlessly integrated into the overall building plan.
+5. Collaboration: Interior Architects work closely with engineers and builders to ensure their designs are seamlessly integrated into the overall building plan.

 Interior Designers